-(Draft) Guidelines for the Junior Professional Officer
+(Draft) Guidelines for the Junior Professional Officer programme

-Outline of Guidelines for the Junior Professional Officer (JPO) Programme of the International Criminal Court ("the Court")
+Outline of Guidelines for the Junior Professional Officer programme of the International Criminal Court

 - I. General

 - A. Introduction

 - B. Purpose of the Programme

 - C. Agreements between the Court and Sponsoring Governments

-- D. Administration of the Court's JPO Programme
+- D. Administration of the Court's JPO programme

 - II.
 Establishment of JPO posts

 - A. Principles

 - B. Creation of JPO posts

 - C. Funding of JPO posts

 - D. Cost of a JPO

 - III.
 Recruitment of JPOs

-- A. Minimum Requirements
+- A. Minimum requirements

-- B. Recruitment and Selection Process
+- B. Recruitment and selection process

 - IV.
 Conditions of appointment

 - A. Offer of appointment

 - B. Medical clearance

 - C. Security clearance

 - D. Visa

 - V. Conditions of service

-- A. Contractual Status
+- A. Contractual status

-- B. Entitlements and Benefits
+- B. Entitlements and benefits

 - C. Participation in the Pension Fund

-- D. Disciplinary Measures
+- D. Disciplinary measures

-- E. Separation from Service
+- E. Separation from service

 - VI.
 Supervision, orientation and training

 - A. Supervision and performance evaluation

-- B. Orientation and Training
+- B. Orientation and training

 - VII.
 Financial management

 - VIII.
+Subsequent employment of former JPOs

+- IX.
 Annexes